 Magnesium aids in keeping peristalsis, the movement of the intestinal tract, its relaxation and contraction.
 This is essential for proper food digestion, nutrient absorption and the elimination of waste.
 If you are constantly constipated, or experiencing a bout of constipation and diarrhea, supplementing with magnesium and making sure that you are not deficient in magnesium can make a lot of difference (Lipski, E., 2012) (Schwalfenberg, G.K., et al., 2017).

 Relaxes Muscles and Reduces Muscular Pain and Inflammation

 Muscle cramps and pain are irritating, debilitating and self-limiting.
 Whether due to surgery, injury, working out or imbalances in the body magnesium can be very beneficial in reducing muscular pain and inflammation and relaxing muscles.

 Postoperative strain, which is debilitating as well, has been minimized through the supplementation of magnesium.
 Muscle cramps and spasms and port operative pain are all reduced via supplementation.
-Individuals undergoing surgery were shown to have a significant reduction in pain post-surgery when they continuously supplemented with magnesium sulphate prior to, during and after surgery (Skin, H.J., et al., 2016).
+Individuals undergoing surgery were shown to have a significant reduction in pain post-surgery when they continuously supplemented with magnesium sulphate before, during and after surgery (Skin, H.J., et al., 2016).

 In another study published in The Korean Pain Society magnesium was provided as an addition to local anesthetic, reflecting in a significant decrease in cortisol levels, which are often accompanied by surgery and incidence of great pain.
 Magnesium supplementation in this study also reduced the period of post-surgery pain (Kamel, E.Z., et al., 2018).